-The Chartreux is regarded as a “low-maintenance” breed, and apart from a few points, it will happily thrive by just applying a sensible cat care regime.
+The Chartreux is regarded as a ‘low-maintenance’ breed, and apart from a few points, it will happily thrive by just applying a sensible cat care regime.

-Some people think it is cruel to keep a cat indoors, restricted from roaming, however Chartreux are usually focused on their humans rather than the space they inhabit.
+Some people think it is cruel to keep a cat indoors, restricted from roaming, however, Chartreux are usually focused on their humans rather than the space they inhabit.
 But it remains the owners’ responsibility to keep that intelligent and active Chartreux mind engaged and stimulated.

-Chartreux are high-up cats and like to be off the ground; they can often be found sitting on top of your furniture, your window sills or kitchen work tops.
+They appreciate it when you can accommodate their desire to be with their humans, high-up and comfortable.
+Chartreux are ‘high-up cats’ and like to be off the ground, they can often be found sitting on top of your furniture, your window sills or kitchen worktops.

 The Chartreux is considered to be one of the healthiest of all pure breed cats with little to no genetic problems.